desihub/fiberassign/doc/reference.rst

     :members:

 Assignment
 ---------------

-The fiberassign.Assignment class is what drives the overall assignment process.
+The Assignment class is what drives the overall assignment process.
 The algorithms of these functions are described below.
 See the documentation for the individual methods for the mechanics of using them.

-.. autoclass:: fiberassign.assign.Assignment
-    :members:

 Assigning Targets to Unused Fibers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~